corentin-P/Portfolio/src/components/README.md

             "<section-name1>": {
                 "type": "<type>",
                 "titleInBox": true|false,
+                "sumup": [ // not mandatory
+                    "Architecture as you want, like projects for example" ],
                 --- Attributes of the subsection ---
             },
             "<section-name2>": {
                 "type": "<type>",
                 "titleInBox": true|false,
+                "sumup": [ // not mandatory
+                    "Architecture as you want, like projects for example" ],
                 --- Attributes of the subsection ---
             },...
         }